getsentry/sentry-docs/src/collections/_documentation/platforms/native/index.md

   Filters](https://blog.sentry.io/2017/11/27/setting-up-inbound-filters).

 {% capture __alert_content -%}
-The Crashpad Backend sends minidumps with an additional event payload out-of-process. `before_send` hooks are not invoked when capturing crashes using Crashpad.
+The Crashpad Backend sends Minidumps with an additional event payload out-of-process. `before_send` hooks are not invoked when capturing crashes using Crashpad.
 {%- endcapture -%}